YeonJun-Lee/SIC-XE-Compiler/README.md

 ## Overview

-This project is an assembler for the SIC/XE architecture, developed for CS530 Project #2 at San Diego State University.
+This project is an assembler for the SIC/XE architecture.
 It reads `.sic` source files, performs two-pass assembly, and generates a formatted `.listing` file with object code and symbol resolution.

 ## Authors